UZH-PEG/microxanox/inst/manuscript/Response.md

 **Response:** We have removed this claim since it is not demonstrated to be true and is unimportant.

 > c)  `in order to check if results were sensitive to choice of method`.
 This sentence needs to be clarified.
 There is no comparison between numerical evaluations in any sense.
 The numerical simulations or simulation results are not sensitive to choice or method.
 Indeed, the numerical solution of the dynamical model is sensitive to a set of parameters and initial conditions.
-Maybe the authors mean the following: to evaluate the performance of the numerical parametric sensitivity analysis of the dynamical model concerning one parametric variation (oxygen diffusivity) under two schemes.2.7 It is not clear why there are two `methods` for numerical parametric sensitivity analysis.
+Maybe the authors mean the following: to evaluate the performance of the numerical parametric sensitivity analysis of the dynamical model concerning one parametric variation (oxygen diffusivity) under two schemes.

+!!!
+2.6c The comment has not been addressed.

+> 2.7 It is not clear why there are two `methods` for numerical parametric sensitivity analysis.
 The authors should include the arguments of this.

 **Response:** We removed this text and now simply state that having two methods allows the comparison of their results.

+!!!
+2.7 The comment has not been addressed.

 > 2.8 Please consider rewrite the section 3.3 (see previous 2.1 - 2.7 points) in the sense of Parametric sensitivity analysis, Open loop dynamical behavior, Equilibrium points (see Khalil, H. K. (2002).
 Nonlinear Systems.
 Prentice Hall, New Jersey.)

 **Response:** We have the opinion that the with the revisions already made and detailed above, and those below, that the terminology is now more in line with this text, and will be clearly understandable by the target audience (theoretical ecologists) even when the section is not more substatially rewritten.

+!!!
+2.8 The comment has not been addressed.

 > 3. Please consider the following suggestions:

->
+!!!
+3 It wasn't easy to follow the [Suggestion] in the new version.

 > Line 5 `types of ecosystem`

 Changed to `types of ecosystems`